Trichogenes

 Trichogenes is a genus of pencil catfishes.
 It is currently the only genus within the subfamily Trichogeninae.

-A third species was described in 2020 from archival material of unknown origin.
-The wild distribution of the new species, T. beagle, is unknown.
+A third species, T. beagle, was described in 2020 from archival material of unknown origin.
+The occurrence of the new species in the wild is unknown.

+Etymology

+The name Trichogenes is composed of the words 'Tricho', referring to its family, the Trichomycteridae, and 'genes', referring to the genus Helogenes due to its superficial resemblance to the latter.

 Distribution

 Trichogenes species are endemic to Brazil.

 Species

 There are currently three recognized species in this genus: